WPGC :

 #1 song on year end countdown:

-'Love Will Keep Us Together' - Capt. & Tennille.
+'Love Will Keep Us Together'

 On air contesting: Superstash.

-Major promotions: Adventure Ring.
+Major promotions: Adventure Ring

 1976

 Long time salesman Bill Prettyman is promoted to Vice President and Station Manager.
 Glenn T. Potter continues as President of First Media Corporation.
 'Columbus' leaves for WLS, Chicago.
-Tim Kelly is hired for mornings from WRKO, Boston.
+Tim Kelly is hired for mornings from WRKO Boston.
 Jim Collins presents Helen Reddy a Gold record for her Greatest Hits LP on NBC's 'Midnight Special' TV show.
 'Big' Ron O'Brien joins the station for nights when Dino Del Gallo leaves for WYRE, Annapolis.

 Market motion: Ratings on the Washington FM dial as a whole surpass those for AM stations for the first time, making DC the first FM dominant market in the country, thanks in no small part to WPGC's long time campaign to convert cume to FM.